bwburnsides/bw8/readme.md

 Implements an emulation of the computer system; the processor and it's peripherals.

+## `uarch`

+Provides types modeling the processor's micro-architectural features; that is, the processor's internal state vector, control bus, and other internal registers.

 ## `uasm`

-Provides types modeling the processor's micro-architectural features; that is, the processor's internal state vector, control bus, and other internal registers.

 Implements a microcode assembler capable of producing micro-architectural control bus words for all state vector values.
 These consist of the current opcode, status flags, the sequencer value, and other elements.

-*TODO*: Break this model into a `uarch` model to create a distinction similar to that of `arch` versus `asm`.